mohsenhariri/bp-python/README.md

     make env
 ```

-There is no need to active virtual environment when the `PY` is used from Makefile.
+There is no need to active virtual environment when the `PY` command is used from Makefile.

 To use env here (local directory)